Statistical and Computational Complexities of BFGS Quasi-Newton Method for Generalized Linear Models: Abstract

 \section{Abstract}

 The gradient descent (GD) method has been used widely to solve parameter estimation in generalized linear models (GLMs), a generalization of linear models when the link function can be non-linear.
-While GD has optimal statistical and computational complexities for estimating the true parameter under the high signal-to-noise ratio (SNR) regime of the GLMs, it has sub-optimal complexities when the SNR is low, namely, the iterates of GD require polynomial number of iterations to reach the final statistical radius.
-The slow convergence of GD for the low SNR case is mainly due to the local convexity of the least-square loss functions of the GLMs.
-Even though Newton's method can be used to resolve the flat curvature of the loss functions, its computational cost is prohibitive in high-dimensional settings due to its per iteration cost of $\mathcal{O}(d^3)$.
-To address the shortcomings of GD and Newton's method, we propose to use Broyden–Fletcher–Goldfarb–Shanno (BFGS) quasi-Newton method to solve parameter estimation of the GLMs, which has a per iteration cost of $\mathcal{O}(d^2)$.
-On the optimization side, when the SNR is low, we demonstrate that iterates of BFGS converge linearly to the optimal solution of the population least-square loss function, and the contraction coefficient of the BFGS algorithm is comparable to that of Newton's method.
-On the statistical side, we prove that the iterates of BFGS reach the final statistical radius of the low SNR GLMs after a logarithmic number of iterations, which is much lower than the polynomial number of iterations of GD.
-We also present numerical experiments that match our theoretical findings.
+In GLMs with a polynomial link function, it has been shown that in the high signal-to-noise ratio (SNR) regime, due to the problem's strong convexity and smoothness, GD converges linearly and reaches the final desired accuracy in a logarithmic number of iterations.
+In contrast, in the low SNR setting, where the problem becomes locally convex, GD converges at a slower rate and requires a polynomial number of iterations to reach the desired accuracy.
+Even though Newton's method can be used to resolve the flat curvature of the loss functions in the low SNR case, its computational cost is prohibitive in high-dimensional settings as it is $\mathcal{O}(d^3)$, where $d$ the is the problem dimension.
+To address the shortcomings of GD and Newton's method, we propose the use of the BFGS quasi-Newton method to solve parameter estimation of the GLMs, which has a per iteration cost of $\mathcal{O}(d^2)$.
+When the SNR is low, for GLMs with a polynomial link function of degree $p$, we demonstrate that the iterates of BFGS converge linearly to the optimal solution of the population least-square loss function, and the contraction coefficient of the BFGS algorithm is comparable to that of Newton's method.
+Moreover, the contraction factor of the linear rate is independent of problem parameters and only depends on the degree of the link function $p$.
+Also, for the empirical loss with $n$ samples, we prove that in the low SNR setting of GLMs with a polynomial link function of degree $p$, the iterates of BFGS reach a final statistical radius of $\mathcal{O}((d/n)^{\frac{1}{2p+2}})$ after at most $\log(n/d)$ iterations.
+This complexity is significantly less than the number required for GD, which scales polynomially with $(n/d)$.